holepunchto/hypershell/README.md

 # hypershell

-CLI to create and connect to P2P E2E encrypted shells.
+Peer-to-peer alternative to OpenSSH and SCP.

 ## Install
 ```